De TV Competitie: Vijf Sterren

 The first pilot shown was Vijf Sterren (Five Stars).
 In it, five prostitutes who don't know each other quit their job in prostitution and opened a café-restaurant together.
 The pilot was later adapted by EO.

 Het Grote Geld

 Het Grote Geld (The Big Money) featured three couples who had to spend €100,000 in 180 days.
 The pilot was reportedly staged, one of the contestants, Kim, was actually cabaret artist Elske Rollema.

 Ik wil een kind van jou… en verder niets

 Ik wil een kind van jou… en verder niets (I Want Your Child... and Nothing Else!) was the most controversial out of the five entries, receiving criticism from Dutch politicians before it was even broadcast.
 A 30-year old woman, Yessica, visited potential donors in order to find a suitable man.
 Afterwards, there would be artificial insemination.
-The pilot received massive international attention on the press, with some outlets believeing it was a continuation of Big Brother.
+The pilot received massive international attention on the press, with some outlets believing it was a continuation of Big Brother.